Surname: English

-Chinese compound surnames
+Chinese

-Some Chinese surnames use more than one character.
+Some Chinese surnames use more than one character though this is very rare.

+Multiple surnames

-Spanish-speaking world
+Spanish-speaking countries

 In Spain and in most Spanish-speaking countries, the custom is for people to have two surnames, with the first surname coming from the father and the second from the mother; the opposite order is now legally allowed in Spain but still unusual.
 In informal situations typically only the first one is used, although both are needed for legal purposes.
 A child's first surname will usually be their father's first surname, while the child's second surname will usually be their mother's first surname.
 For example, if José García Torres and María Acosta Gómez had a child named Pablo, then his full name would be Pablo García Acosta.
 One family member's relationship to another can often be identified by the various combinations and permutations of surnames.

 In some instances, when an individual's first surname is very common, such as for example in José Luis Rodríguez Zapatero, the second surname tends to gain preeminence over the first one in informal use.
-Rodriguez Zapatero, therefore is more often called just Zapatero and almost never Rodriguez only; in other cases, such as in writer Mario Vargas Llosa, a person becomes usually called by both surnames.
+Rodríguez Zapatero, therefore is more often called just Zapatero and almost never Rodríguez only; in other cases, such as in writer Mario Vargas Llosa, a person becomes usually called by both surnames.
 This changes from person to person and stems merely from habit.

 In Spain, feminist activism pushed for a law approved in 1999 that allows an adult to change the order of his/her family names, and parents can also change the order of their children's family names if they (and the child, if over 12) agree, although this order must be the same for all their children.

 In Spain, especially Catalonia, the paternal and maternal surnames are often combined using the conjunction y ("and" in Spanish) or i ("and" in Catalan), see for example the economist Xavier Sala-i-Martin or painter Salvador Dalí i Domènech.